Electronic Invoicing and Transportation of Goods in Bolivia

 Electronic invoicing in Bolivia is part of the Virtual Invoicing System (SFV), regulated by the National Tax Service (SIN).
-The system establishes different invoicing modalities depending on each company’s profile, ensuring tax control, security, and transparency in operations.
+The system establishes different electronic invoicing modalities and tax control mechanisms to ensure transaction traceability.
+In addition, regulations include specific requirements to support the transportation of goods through invoices issued under online invoicing modalities.

 Characteristics of electronic invoicing in Bolivia